Verónica Boquete

 Verónica Boquete Giadáns (born 9 April 1987) is a Spanish professional footballer who plays as a forward or midfielder for Italian Serie B club Como 1907.
 Boquete has played professional club football for fifteen different clubs in eight different countries– her native Spain, the United States, Russia, Sweden, France, Germany, China, and most recently, Italy.
 She also formerly captained the Spain national team between 2013 and 2017, where she was a major part of their successful qualifications to the 2013 UEFA Women's Euro and the 2015 FIFA Women's World Cup.
 Boquete has additionally captained the Galicia national team for the team's entire history.

 Boquete is widely regarded as one of the greatest Spanish footballers of all time and one of the best footballers of her generation.
 She stood out with RCD Espanyol in her early career, winning two Copas de la Reina with the club between 2008 and 2011, additionally earning a Pichichi Trophy for her 39 goals scored in the 2010–11 Superliga Femenina campaign, which remains a Spanish first division record.
 After departing Spain, Boquete's next long-term move came in 2012, where she joined Swedish side Tyresö FF.
 In 2014, she became the first Spanish player to appear in a UEFA Women's Champions League final, and later in the year became the first Spanish footballer to be nominated for the FIFA Women's World Player of the Year Award.
-Boquete finally reached Champions League success in 2015 and become the first Spanish player to win the UEFA Women's Champions League, which she accomplished with FFC Frankfurt.
+Boquete finally reached Champions League success in 2015 and became the first Spanish player to win the UEFA Women's Champions League, which she accomplished with FFC Frankfurt.
 Since departing Frankfurt, Boquete has played for teams in France, China, the United States, and Italy, and has most recently spent four years in the latter country between AC Milan and Fiorentina.